gamorosino/app-tcks2tractmeasures/README.md

    Replace `<project_id>`, and input IDs with the appropriate values.
 The output will be saved in the specified project.

 ---
-Here's the updated section for the **README.md** to include details about running the `main.sh` script with the optional output directory:

----

 ### Running Locally